GitMirroring/gnuboot/website/pages/docs/hardware/macbook21.md

 x-unreviewed: true
 ...

-There is an Apple laptop called the macbook1,1 from 2006 which uses the same i945 chipset as the ThinkPad X60/T60.
-A developer (Mono Moosbart) ported the Macbook2,1 to coreboot, working alongside Vladimir Serbinenko.
-The ROM images also work on the macbook1,1.
-Libreboot's support and documentation for this is based on the Libreboot project, which also supports macbook2,1
+There is an Apple laptop called the MacBook 1,1 from 2006 which uses the same i945 chipset as the ThinkPad X60/T60.
+A developer (Mono Moosbart) ported the MacBook 2,1 to coreboot, working alongside Vladimir Serbinenko.
+The ROM images also work on the MacBook 1,1.
+Libreboot's support and documentation for this is based on the Libreboot project, which also supports MacBook 2,1

-Some macbook2,1 models are late 2006, others are early 2007.
+Some MacBook 2,1 models are late 2006, others are early 2007.
-You do not need to use external flashing equipment when flashing the MacBook2,1 but the MacBook1,1 requires external flashing equipment while running Apple EFI firmware.
+You do not need to use external flashing equipment when flashing the MacBook 2,1 but the MacBook 1,1 requires external flashing equipment while running Apple EFI firmware.

-Macbook2,1 laptops come with Core 2 Duo processors which support 64-bit operating systems (and 32-bit).
-The MacBook1,1 uses Core Duo processors (supports 32-bit OS but not 64-bit), and it is believed that this is the only difference.
+MacBook 2,1 laptops come with Core 2 Duo processors which support 64-bit operating systems (and 32-bit).
+The MacBook 1,1 uses Core Duo processors (supports 32-bit OS but not 64-bit), and it is believed that this is the only difference.

 Compatibility
 =============

-The following pages list many models of MacBook1,1 and MacBook2,1:
+The following pages list many models of MacBook 1,1 and MacBook 2,1:

 * <http://www.everymac.com/ultimate-mac-lookup/?search_keywords=MacBook1,1>
 * <http://www.everymac.com/ultimate-mac-lookup/?search_keywords=MacBook2,1>